Victorian Beauty Tips

 If you’re like me, you’re scratching your head wondering what “scrofulous” means.
 The short definition is “a diseased or run-down appearance”.
-For the long definition, it takes us to the disease scrofula, also known as King’s evil, which is a disease affecting the lymph nodes, frequently caused by tuberculosis (called consumption back in the day).
+For the long definition, it takes us to the disease scrofula, also known as King’s evil.
+The disease affects the lymph nodes and is frequently caused by tuberculosis (called consumption back in the day).

 Essentially, the fairest skins belonged to diseased people.
 Wonderful.